The Best Men’s Scarves Tie Every Cold-Weather Fit Together

 Fringed Checked Cashmere Scarf

 One of the biggest names in Scottish cashmere, with a history going back to, yep, 1797, Johnstons of Elgin scarves are the ones I wear.
-Though I’d trade in all my darker ones for this baby blue and gray masterpiece.
+Though I’d trade in all my darker ones for this check masterpiece.

 Read the full article here